Sales Reps spend 20-30% on RFPs: the real cost

 Time spent finding pricing: 30 minutes.
 Time waiting for confirmation: 24 hours.

-With RAG: The system detects that three pricing documents exist with conflicting information—and flags the contradiction before the rep sends anything.
+With RAG: The system detects that three pricing documents exist with conflicting information and flags the contradiction before the rep sends anything.
 The current pricing is surfaced with a "last reviewed" date.
 Time: 5 minutes.
 Contradictions: caught before they reach prospects.

-Finding the Right Case Study (30-60 minutes per RFP)
+Finding the right case study (30-60 minutes per RFP)

 "Include a relevant customer reference" sounds easy.
 Except: